Its beginnings

 Trends

-The Venice Biennale is not just a contemporary art event, it's one of those events that have become part of our collective culture, one that has become the talk of the town, changing the way we hear, understand and make art, as capable as it is of capturing the mutations and impulses of today's society.
+The Venice Biennale is not just a contemporary art or architecture event, it's one of those events that have become part of our collective culture, changing the way we hear, understand and practice, as it is capable of capturing the mutations and impulses of today's society.
 In recent years, political and social events have played a major role in the context of this event.
 Through their works, artists have expressed concern about global warming, defended oppressed peoples and campaigned for women's resistance.
 The 2022 edition was held under the direction of Cecilia Alemani, the first woman to orchestrate this major international event.
-In 2023, for the first time, Africa took center stage at the Architecture Biennale, under the direction of Ghanaian-Scottish Lesley Lokko.
-The 2024 edition, dedicated to the visual arts, will mark the Biennale's 60th opus, this time directed by Brazilian curator Adriano Pedrosa.
-The focus will be on the foreign, in all its forms, whether immigrant, expatriate, diasporic, exiled or refugee.
-No fewer than 200 artists will contribute to this theme, entitled "Stranieri Ovunque-Foreigners Everywhere".
+In 2023, for the first time, Africa took center stage at the Architecture Biennale, directed by Ghanaian-Scottish Lesley Lokko.
+This year, the 19ᵉ edition of the Architecture Biennale entitled Intelligens.
+Naturale.
+Artificiale.
+Collettiva. curated by Carlo Ratti, will take intelligence as its theme, and will attempt to explore ways of responding to the challenges posed by global warming.